 The integrity of OI/CLI information is based on trust, that all operators and service providers involved in handling the call and, in particular, the originating operators and service providers only allow the correct contents of parameters to be transferred in the networks.
 With a growth in the electronic communication features offered and an increasing number of interconnected networks of different types (e.g. IP based networks) handling calls there are increasing challenges to guarantee the correctness of the received OI/CLI and some scope for abusing the OI/CLI functionality.
 This Recommendation proposes measures to increase trust in the OI/CLI.

 Increasing trust in OI/CLI is specifically important where the CLIs have historically been considered as reliable and as such are still being perceived so by the broad public.
-The reduced reliability undermines the value of the obligation in the European Electronic Communications Code (EECC) to provide facility for end-users to send and receive CLIs.
+The reduced reliability undermines the value of the obligation in the European Electronic Communications Code to provide facility for end-users to send and receive CLIs.

 Communications today is more global than ever before and legislation within electronic communications vary hugely in different parts of the world.
 As calls pass country borders the transiting and terminating operators and service providers have very little or no means to verify correctness of electronic communications parameters received.
 Therefore, the correctness of various electronic communications parameters, such as CLI, depends on all operators and service providers involved in handling the call.